ThomasLaukkanen/ThomasLaukkanen/README.md

-# ⚡Welcome to my page!⚡
+# ⚡Welcome to my Github page!⚡

 ### Here i will share awesome frontend applications that you can learn from for free 😎